AccessiDys/AccessiDys/README.md

 Prepare or create accessible documents

 * Type and edit any document with the help of a state-of-the-art web text editor
-* Import (almost) any web page by copying and pasting its URL or its content
+* Import any static web page by copying and pasting its URL or its content
-* Import (almost) any web page by setting a “bookmarklet” in your web browser and clicking on it from the web page to be imported
+* Import any static web page by setting a “bookmarklet” in your web browser and clicking on it from the web page to be imported
 * Import any office document (LibreOffice documents preferred) with a copy and paste of its content
 * Import scanned (PDF or image) documents : visually slice the scanned document into meaningful blocks and automatically extract text from these blocks (fairly accurate embedded optical character recognition straight from the web editor),
 * Edit the logical outline of the imported document (level-1 title, level-2 title, plain paragraph, …) so that it becomes more accessible and browsable with or without assistive technologies